AI in payment processing: current trends & future state

 By Jackie Lam

 There's a good reason Canada's AI ecosystems continue to grow.
-The Government of Quebec, for instance, has allocated $100 million in funding to AI organizations and research centres plus an additional $40 million to the Pan-Canadian Artificial Intelligence Strategy.
-And just this year, Google Canada announced they would be funding new research grants to back AI research in several key areas, including sustainability and the responsible development of AI.
+In 2023, for instance, the Government of Quebec allocated $100 million over five years to fund AI organizations and research centres plus an additional $40 million to the Pan-Canadian Artificial Intelligence Strategy.
+And in 2024, Google Canada announced they would fund new grants to back AI research in several key areas, including sustainability and the responsible development of AI.

-In the fintech space, you can find AI and machine learning in robo-advising, digital trading, and open banking.
+In the fintech space, AI and machine learning power everything from robo-advising to digital trading and open banking.
 So what does AI in payments look like, and what can small businesses anticipate in the near future?
 Let's take a look.

 Chatbots, or virtual assistants, help customers solve certain challenges and find answers to common questions.